award

 Brainstem Injury Attorney: Pursuing Justice for Traumatic Brain Injuries

 Motorcycle and car accidents are among the leading causes of severe injuries and head traumas, often resulting in life-altering consequences.
 One particularly devastating type of traumatic brain injury (TBI) is a brainstem injury.
-These injuries are often the result of a severe impact during a collision, causing significant physical, emotional, and mental challenges for victims—challenges that can persist for a lifetime.
+These injuries are usually the result of a severe impact during a collision, causing significant physical, emotional, and mental challenges for victims—challenges that can persist for a lifetime.

 Understanding Brainstem Injuries